 Is network security a good career?

-Network security can be a good career choice for individuals who are interested in technology and have a desire to protect organizations and individuals from cyber threats.
+Network security can be a good career choice for individuals interested in technology who want to protect organizations and individuals from cyber threats.

 Network security professionals are responsible for designing, implementing, and maintaining the security of an organization’s computer networks.
 This includes tasks such as configuring firewalls, intrusion detection and prevention systems, and virtual private networks (VPNs), as well as monitoring network activity for signs of suspicious activity and responding to security incidents.